-For some couples anticipating their big day, it can be quite tricky to settle on an appropriate wedding venue.
+For some couples anticipating their big day, settling on an appropriate wedding venue can be tricky.
 While some couples may have found this decision completely effortless, others may find the decision much harder.
-Church weddings are no longer the first choice for many people and this fact simply increases the number of options all while enhancing the confusion.
+Church weddings are no longer the first choice for many people, and this fact simply increases the number of options, all while enhancing the confusion.
 Here are a few things to consider when choosing the most appropriate wedding venue to simplify the decision.

-Realistically you will need a venue that is suitable for the number of guests you are going to invite.
-While a country club wedding venue is an excellent solution for small to medium scale weddings, larger wedding parties may require a much larger venue.
-You wouldn’t want your guests to feel too cramped or to have to minimise your invite list simply to ensure everyone has a seat.
+Realistically you will need a venue suitable for the number of guests you will invite.
+While a country club wedding venue is an excellent solution for small to medium-scale weddings, larger wedding parties may require a much larger venue.
+You wouldn’t want your guests to feel too cramped or to have to minimize your invite list simply to ensure everyone has a seat.
 This is why you should consider how many guests you will be inviting before you even start viewing venues.

-If you are going to be having your ceremony and your reception at two different locations, you should try to ensure that both sites are nearby to one another.
-Not only does that take some of the stress away from you travelling on the day, it also means that your guests won’t have to travel too far either.
+If you are having your ceremony and your reception at two different locations, you should try to ensure that both sites are nearby.
+Not only does that take some of the stress away from you travelling on the day, but it also means that your guests won’t have to travel too far either.
 In addition to this, you should carefully consider the location of each wedding venue and ensure that it is both accessible for your guests and that there is accommodation nearby if need be.

 The Day Of The Wedding

-If you have your heart set on a specific date for your ceremony you should take this into account when choosing the venue as the time of year will potentially effect the weather which would either make a venue more or less appropriate.
+If you have your heart set on a specific date for your ceremony, you should take this into account when choosing the venue as the time of year will potentially affect the weather, which would either make a venue more or less appropriate.
+If you are flexible with your date, then it may be wise to consider that certain times of the year would be more affordable than others, and there would also be far less competition for the day.
 What’s more, most wedding venues require you to book well in advance.
-If you are flexible with your date, then it may be wise to consider that certain times of the year would be more affordable than others and there would also be far less competition for the day.

-If you are hoping to manage every aspect of the wedding on your own, or with the help of family and friends, more unique locations such as the beachfront or even a barn would be great.
-However, if you want to focus less on the stresses of catering, lighting, and flower arrangements and more on the celebration of your relationship itself then choosing a country club venue with a designated wedding coordinator may be most appropriate to your needs.
+If you are hoping to manage every aspect of the wedding on your own or with the help of family and friends, more unique locations such as the beachfront or even a barn would be great.
+However, if you want to focus less on the stresses of catering, lighting, and flower arrangements and more on the celebration of your relationship, then choosing a country club venue with a designated wedding coordinator may be most appropriate to your needs.